awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/iam-servicerole.md

   }
   ```

-To allow Elastic Beanstalk to assume the `aws-elasticbeanstalk-service-role` role, the service role specifies Elastic Beanstalk as a trusted entity in the trust relationship policy:
+To allow Elastic Beanstalk to assume the `aws-elasticbeanstalk-service-role` role, the service role specifies Elastic Beanstalk as a trusted entity in the trust relationship policy\.

 ```
 {